shicks/ahep/site/modules/2001-fireboat/index.md

 * Bucket to hold water
 * Hose
-* Cannon water guns (can be purchased at the Dollar Tree (https://www.dollartree.com/h2o-blasters-plastic-water-squirters-26-in/252267) - these are the most similar to pumping water, but other water guns with a large spray could work)
+* Cannon water guns ([can be purchased at Dollar Tree][dollartree] - these are the most similar to pumping water, but other water guns with a large spray could work)
 * Sidewalk chalk
 * Solo cups, or other plastic stackable items (we used orange cones and some empty yogurt containers that we had lying around, as well as some sand toys)
 * Swimsuits or other clothes that can get wet

 Fill the bucket with water and put it outside on the sidewalk or driveway.
-Use chalk to draw the outline of a boat around the bucket.
-You can write the name of the boat inside the outline.
+Use chalk to draw the outline of a boat around the bucket; alternatively, you can have the kids step into their own plastic tub or bin for their boats.
+You can write the name of the boat inside the chalk outline.
 Put the cannon water guns into the bucket.

 Set up some “fires” on the lawn or driveway by stacking up the plastic cups (or other items).
-You can also draw some fires out of the sidewalk chalk.
+You can also draw some fires using the sidewalk chalk.

 Round up the crew of the fireboats and provide them with instructions.
 Then send out the call to action (“We need you!”) and give the crew two minutes to get in their swimsuits/water clothes and get to the boat.

 Have the crew stay within the chalk outline of the boat and use the cannon water guns (or a hose) to “put out the fires” by knocking over (with the spray of water) the plastic “fires” and/or washing away the chalk fires.